ARM-software/CMSIS-DSP/ComputeGraph/CycloStatic.md

 # Cyclo static scheduling

+This feature is illustrated in the  [cyclo](examples/cyclo/README.md) example.

 Beginning with the version `1.7.0` of the Python wrapper and version >= `1.12` of CMSIS-DSP, cyclo static scheduling has been added.

 ## What is the problem it is trying to solve ?